-Hollaway is also a small-business owner.
+Hollaway is a small-business owner.
 She’s the founder of Cultured Books, a pop-up children’s bookstore that specializes in books featuring children of color.
-The shop is open on weekends only, and Hollaway’s daughters are able to participate in the business by selling their art.
+The shop is open on Sunday afternoons from 1 p.m. to 4 p.m. and the rest of the week by appointment only.
+Hollaway’s daughters participate in the business by selling their art.
 Being at the bookstore helps them learn entrepreneurial skills, like how to price items for profit.

-Hollaway said one of the benefits of home schooling is that the parents are in charge of when schooling happens, so you can still home-school even if you have to work during the day.
+Hollaway said one of the benefits of Home schooling is that the parents are in charge of when schooling happens, so you can home-school even if you have to work during the day.

 “You don’t have to quit your 9-to-5 job,” she said.
 “You can home-school when you get off work.
 Home school doesn’t just start in the morning and end in the afternoon.”

 Nicole Dow is a senior writer at The Penny Hoarder.